-Students will have a second year option module called my career strategy which will allow them to focus on their professional profiles.
+Students will have a second-year option module called my career strategy which will allow them to focus on their professional profiles, be career ready and prepare them for placements.

 More broadly the department runs a variety of employment related activities that include: a mentoring scheme, job related talks, networking activities with graduates and professionals, information on job openings, training in CV writing and developing your professional profile.
 All these activities together with the activities run by the careers service give a range of opportunities for students to explore and prepare for their professional careers.